Gemino: Practical and Robust Neural Compression for Video Conferencing: Evaluation

 \NewPara{Metrics.} To quantify the aesthetics of the generated video, we use standard visual metrics such as PSNR (peak signal-to-noise ratio), SSIM (structural similarity index) in decibels~\cite{ssim}, and LPIPS (learned perceptual image patch similarity)~\cite{lpips}.
 For PSNR and SSIM, higher is better; while for LPIPS, lower is better.
-We use the Python Image Quality library to measure all three metrics directly on the GPU~\cite{piq}.
-We observe that LPIPS is more reflective of how natural the synthesized frame feels and use that as our main comparison metric; we also show visual strips where appropriate.
+We observe that differences in LPIPS are more reflective of how natural the synthesized frame feels and use that as our main comparison metric (~\Sec{sec:app:metrics}); we also show visual strips where appropriate.
 We report the bitrate consumed to achieve a particular visual quality by measuring the total data transferred (size of compressed frames or RTP packet sizes) over the duration of the video, and dividing it by the duration itself.
 To measure the end-to-end latency, we record the time at which the frame is read from the disk at the sender as well as the time at which prediction completes at the receiver.
 We report the difference between these two timestamps as our per-frame latency metric.
-We also report the inference time per frame when running the trained model in simulation.
-Unlike latency, this does not capture the overheads of data conversion (between Numpy and PyAV~\cite{pyav}) or movement between the GPU and CPU.
-However, it allows us to compare different models for their relative speeds.
-We measure the reconstruction time after an initial warmup period to remove any artificial startup inflation from loading the model on the GPU or allocating compute and memory resources for data pipelines.
-This reconstruction time at the receiver needs to be $<33$ms to maintain a 30fps video call.
+We also report the inference time per frame when running the trained model in simulation; this does not capture the overheads of data conversion or movement in an end-to-end pipeline.
+This inference time needs to be $<33$ms to maintain a 30fps video call.
 We run all our experiments for the entire duration of each test video in our dataset (\Tab{dataset_info}), and report the average over all frames for each metric.